taverianov/cloudlinux-documentation/docs/ubuntu/introduction/README.md

 \** Limits are disabled by default.

-\*** Python/Node.js/Ruby Selectors are available only for cPanel, DirectAdmin servers, and servers with custom panel with own integration.
+\*** Python/Node.js/Ruby Selectors are available only for cPanel, DirectAdmin, and servers with custom panels with own integration.

 ## Supported control panels